 There are four main types of taught programme, Master of Arts (MA), Master of Science (MSc), Master of Business Administration (MBA) and Master of Engineering (MEng), with each lasting 1-2 years full-time.

 On a taught programme, students are expected to attend weekly seminars, tutorials and lectures, much like an undergraduate degree, and assessment can be via exam, dissertation or project.

-Other types of Research degree include the Master of Science (MSc), Master of Philosophy (MPhil) and Master of Research (MRes).
-These degrees are similar to a PhD, but not as academically demanding with papers being much shorter.
+Other types of Research degrees include the Master of Science (MSc), Master of Philosophy (MPhil) and Master of Research (MRes).
+These degrees are similar to a PhD but not as academically demanding, with papers being much shorter.

-The average cost of a postgraduate and Masters degree in the UK for an international student is £12,400.
-Tuition fees at postgraduate level vary on the type of Masters you wish to study, which part of the UK you wish to live, and what university you attend.
+The average cost of a postgraduate and master's degree in the UK for an international student is £17,000.
+Tuition fees at the postgraduate level vary on the type of master's you wish to study, which part of the UK you wish to live in, and what university you attend.

 Postgraduate schools in the UK are far less expensive than graduate schools in the USA, and studying in the UK can be 30 to 60 per cent cheaper than American equivalents.

-If you wish to learn more about studying a Postgraduate Masters in the UK, arrange your free consultation today.
+If you wish to learn more about studying a master's, arrange your free consultation at SI-UK online or in-person today.

 Yes.
 The Graduate visa route allows international students to work or search for work for two years after completing their master’s degree programme at a university in the UK.